Tomorrow - Dec 7, 2017

 Training Program Content

-Each classes in the course consist of:
+Each class in the course consist of:

 Various new mindfulness meditations are also presented such as "affectionate breathing", "loving kindness", "compassionate friend", "giving and receiving compassion", "compassionate mindful walking" and many others.